gauravsc/gauravsc.github.io/_pages/about.md

 Recent
 ------

-I'm currently working as an applied scientist in the Alexa team.
 Before joining amazon, I was trying to co-found a company at <a href="https://www.joinef.com">EF</a> for a few months.
 In the past, I also co-founded an artificial intelligence for scientific discovery company out of Cambridge University's startup accelerator.

 Work Experience
 ------